funkensturm/acts_as_category/README.md

 Category.update\_positions(params) method like so:

-In your layout, make sure that you have all the JavaScripts included, that will allow drag and drop with script.aculo.us, etc. For the beginning, let’s just add all:
+In your layout, make sure that you have all the JavaScripts included, that will allow drag and drop with JQuery, etc. For the beginning, let’s just add all:

       <%= javascript_include_tag :all %>